Enter your zip to

 You will also need to consider storage in the bathroom, the lighting you might need to illuminate the shower properly, and accessories that might make life easier, such as built-in shelves.

 When you speak with the contractor, be clear about your wants and needs, and ask them to provide a variety of options.
-With some guidance from the best bathroom contractors, you can create a shower that works for your style, everyday routines, and budget.
-Modernize can connect you with three to four contractors so you can compare quotes ahead of your shower remodeling project.
+With some guidance from the best bathroom contractors and these standard shower sizes, you can create a shower that works for your style, everyday routines, and budget.
+Modernize can connect you with contractors so you can compare quotes ahead of your shower remodeling project.

 Compare top-rated bathroom remodel pros in your area.